 Dents are always caused by an impact.
 The metal is now stretched, and the internal components have likely suffered too.

-A bent or leaning pendant is an indicator of an impact, which likely means a broken balance staff.
+A bent or leaning pendant is the result of an impact, which likely means a broken balance staff.
 Bent pendants are also difficult to wind because the stem is binding in the arbor.

 Hunter cases have delicate hinges and it doesn't take much to force the covers past 90 degrees.
 Once the metal of the frame is distorted it cannot be made right again.